OpenNebula/docs/source/management_and_operations/host_cluster_management/hosts.rst

 Host Monitoring
 ================================================================================

-The Host information attributes are inserted by the monitoring probes that run from time to time on the nodes to get information.
+The monitoring probes gathers information attributes and insert them in the Host template.
 This information is mainly used for:

-  * Monitor the status of the host to detect any error condition
+  * Monitor the status of the host to detect any error condition.
-  * Gather the configuration of the host (e.g. capacity, PCI devices or NUMA nodes) to control VM resource assigments
+  * Gather the configuration of the host (e.g. capacity, PCI devices or NUMA nodes).
+This information is used to control VM resource assigments.
   * Create placement constraints for VMs allocation, :ref:`see more details here <scheduling>`.

-Hosts include the following monitoring information, note that each hypervisor may include additional attributes:
+In general, you can find the following monitoring information in a Host, note that each hypervisor may include additional attributes:

 +------------+----------------------------------------------------------------------------------------------------+
 |    Key     |                                            Description                                             |